 In some cases, before you can start, you need to enable developer options.

-- In versions of Android before Marshmallow, this involves going to Settings > About and then tapping Build number about seven or so times.
-You'll get a notification telling you that Developer options have been unlocked once you're done and you can stop tapping.
+- In most versions of Android, this involves going to Settings > About phone and then tapping Build number about seven or so times.
+You'll get a notification telling you that Developer options have been unlocked once you're done.

-- For many handsets, the next thing you need to look for is a setting called Processes or Process Stats.
-You can find this in Settings > Developer Options > Processes.
+- For many handsets, the next thing you need to look for is a setting called Processes, Process Stats, or Running services.
+You can find this in Settings > Developer Options > Processes or Settings > Developer options > Running services.
 That option takes you to a list of running processes showing how much RAM each is using.

 - Obviously, it'll be tempting to stop the most RAM-hungry apps from running in the background, but you'll want to pay some attention to what you're stopping before you go ahead.
 Stopping some apps might crash your phone.